sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

 .. currentmodule:: ost.mol

-The forcefields are a dump for interactions with their parameters, but also for atom specific information or residue definitions in form of a :class:`BuildingBlock`.
+The forcefields are a dump for interactions with their parameters, but also for atom specific information or residue definitions in the form of a :class:`BuildingBlock`.
 Objects for modifying residues can be set in form of :class:`BlockModifier` or :class:`HydrogenConstructor`.
-They're also involved in the naming mess we're observing in the molecular mechanics community and contain definable renaming rules, that can be applied on an :class:`EntityHandle` for renaming from e.g. PDB standard to the forcefield specific standard.
-The standard forcefields in OpenStructure are loaded from the files provided by GROMACS and the "standard" naming is therefore the same.
+They're also involved in the naming mess we're observing in the molecular mechanics community and contain definable renaming rules that can be applied on an :class:`EntityHandle` for renaming from e.g. PDB standard to the forcefield specific standard.
+The standard forcefields in OpenStructure are loaded from the files provided by Gromacs and the "standard" naming is therefore the same.
 This has implications for controlling the protonation states for histidine.
-If you for example want to enforce a d-protonated histidine you have to name it HISD.
+If you e.g. want to enforce a d-protonated histidine you have to name it HISD.
 Further reading can be found in the
 `Gromacs Manual <http://www.gromacs.org/Documentation/Manual>`_